ml4drug-book/ml4drug-book.github.io/call.md

 ## (B) Attention Track

-This track solicits 2-page paper submissions that highlight a perspective of a subject in the field of AI for Science.
+This track solicits 2-page short paper that highlights a perspective of a subject in the field of AI for Science.
 We especially welcome contributions that highlight the gaps between AI and Science.
 (Reference not included in the 2-page limit.)

 Example topics include (but not limited to):
 - Unrealistic ML methodological assumptions